 Now I gotta address all the asterisks in the first paragraph:

 ¹ The contents of your nest egg REALLY matters, especially if you wish to retire long before age 59½.
 You’ll need enough money in taxable brokerage accounts, Roth contributions, rental income, and other liquid assets to get you to age 59½, before retirement accounts become an option.
 An example of a less than ideal situation… An acquaintance told me he’s really feeding his 401(k), has over $250k already, is 31 years old, and has less than $10k liquid.
 Awesome job saving man, but it’s gonna be really tough for that to help you reach financial independence anytime soon.
 His 60s are looking promising, but what about until then?
 Withdrawing from the 401(k) before 2047 would cost serious IRS penalties and taxes.
-I suggested he quit putting money into the 401(k), because even if he never contributes to this account again, it averages 8% annual growth, the account will have over $2mil by age 59.
+I suggested he may consider stop putting money into the 401(k), because even if he never contributes to this account again, it averages 8% annual growth, the account will have over $2mil by age 60.
 Gotta love the power of compounding!
 He has changed his focus to putting money into accounts/investments that can generate usable income right away.

 ² If there is not a prolonged economic meltdown early on, you should still be good.
 Let’s say you kicked off your early retirement in mid-2007, just before the great recession.
 Withdrawing 4% of your portfolio in those first couple years would’ve really set you back.
 If you start retirement just PRIOR TO one of these falls/recessions, you’ll probably need to put some more money away or take a smaller withdrawal rate, like 2% to ensure it lasts.
 However, if you hit your target number DURING one of these recessions, you’ll be living large.
-You could probably even bump up to a 5% withdrawal rate.
+You could probably bump up to a 5% withdrawal rate.

 ³ Your funds must be INVESTED wisely where they’ll grow with the market.
 This whole plan won’t work if your money is sitting in purely bond funds, or even worse, a savings account.
 (I’ll talk basics of investing in a future post).
 You’ll also need to have discipline to not withdraw more than 4% annually, especially in the early years.
 If you want to splurge and take some expensive trips or buy some toys, it’d be wise to earn that money outside of your nest egg.